jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 Technically there is a circular reference in the diagram.
 It's quite subtle, and it didn't occur to me until I was thinking about the design in the car while running a few errands several days after having drawn it up.
 There's a relationship without a relationship line or arrow. `Statement` returns a `Rational`. `Statement` has knowledge of and sort of depends upon `Rational` only in the sense that it returns it.
 It does not process it.
 However, each concrete class will have knowledge of it, but that's okay, since each concrete class derives from `Statement`.
 If I were to remove `Rational` from `Statement`, then the concrete class knowledge would disappear as well.

 I'm going to keep this in the design.
 It's declaration dependency, not functional dependency. __Rational__ is a core domain concept.
-One would expect it to be a bit more prominant.
+One would expect it to be a bit more prominent.
 Is __Rational__ a public concept that requires a private implementation, or is it a private concept that's been leaked in the abstraction?
 I'm not sure.
 It may not matter.
 The entire design is in support of the evaluator DSL, so none of these classes will be accessible outside of the DSL framework.
-I'm also not sure if these are legitmate reasons or whether I'm just `Rational`izing my design decision.
+I'm also not sure if these are legitimate  reasons or whether I'm just `Rational`izing my design decision.

 ### Second Design
 While this is the start of the design, it might not be the end of the design.
 There can be multiple grammars for the same DSL, and some may lead to a better design than others.

 This is your DSL.
 Modify the grammar or the design as needed.
-You have the freedom to enhancement to the grammar or design that you may not have with a General-Purpose Language grammar or design.
+You have the freedom to enhance grammar or design that you may not have with a General-Purpose Language grammar or design.

 I haven’t started any implementation yet, but I’ve been thinking about how I might implement some of these classes.
 While the `Rational` grammar rule made it easy to document the three forms of a rational number:
 * Integer as: _Integer_